ssamot/iggi_talk/gg.md

 * First important result by \emph{Ernst Zermelo, 1913}
-* Use the game of Chess as an abstraction
+* Uses the game of chess as an abstraction
 * Kickstarts game theory - of course no real computers
 * "Given that a player (say White) is in `a winning position', how long does it take for White to force a win?"
-* Wikipedia cites the correct papers, has the definitions mixed-up with ...
+* Wikipedia cites the correct papers, has the definitions are mixed-up with ...

 \column{.5\textwidth}